OpenMined/PyDP/README.md

 import pydp as dp # imports the DP library

 # To calculate the Bounded Mean
-# epsilon is a number between 0 and 1 denoting how much privacy we cant affort to loose
+# epsilon is a number between 0 and 1 denoting privacy threshold
+# It measures the acceptable loss of privacy (with 0 meaning no loss is acceptable)
 # If both the lower and upper bounds are specified,
 # x = dp.BoundedMean(epsilon: double, lower: int, upper: int)
 x = dp.BoundedMean(0.6, 1, 10)